Home Care for Parkinson’s Disease Patients

 Grooming

-Ensuring regular personal grooming in order to maintain a healthy lifestyle.
+As part of our in-home care services for Parkinson’s Disease, we will ensure regular personal grooming in order to help your loved one maintain a healthy lifestyle.
 This includes nail clipping, hair care, and facial grooming.

 Mobility

-Helping patients maintain a regular regime of mobility through daily walks or exercise routines maintaining mobility, balance, and flexibility.
+Our caregivers help clients maintain a regular regime of mobility, balance, and flexibility through daily walks or exercise routines.

 Home Safety

-Our home caregivers can perform regular formal and informal examinations of the home physical environment to ensure safe mobility inside or outside the home.
+Our home caregivers can perform regular formal and informal examinations of your home’s physical environment to ensure safe mobility inside and outside the house.

 Toileting/Continence

 Parkinson’s Disease can make it difficult to perform basic personal sanitary activities alone.
-Our caregivers can patiently offer support with toileting and continence care including the emptying of catheter drainage bags and safely changing adult diapers.
+Our caregivers can cliently offer support with toileting and continence care, including the emptying of catheter drainage bags and safely changing adult diapers.

 Request a Complimentary In-Home Care Assessment Today